iseestorms/weatherstation/readme.md

 * Plug the SD Card into the Pi and turn it on.
 * Boot the pi and goto the Raspberry start menu then Raspberry > Preferences -> Raspberry Pi Configuration (under the systen tab: Set a password, Set a hostname, Set boot to CLI, Set boot as curret user (pi), Set Wait for Network, Under the Interfaces Tab (Enable)): Camera, SSH, SPI, i2C, Serial, 1-Wire, Under the Performance tab set: 32MB Memory, Under localization set localiza5ion for your region).
 * Reboot the Pi (to CLI)
+* Connect the wifi to the network (run ifconfig to see if you have an ip)
+* Setup wifi: "sudo raspi-config" then "network" (set WiFi name and password and enable "Wait for network at boot")
+* Reboot and ensure you have network from CLI

 ### Wiring Schematic Image (Draft)